 One aspect we consider important is prompt communication between Home and School when your child is unavoidably absent.
-When reporting your child’s absence please call the school office as soon as possible in the morning.
-Our telephone number is 01438 235550.
-Alternatively you can send a text message to 01438 982010, leaving your child’s name and reason for their absence.
+There are several ways to report your child’s absence.
+You can call the school office as soon as possible that morning on 01438 235550.
+Alternatively you can send a text message via School Gateway, report your child's absence via Studybugs app or email email@example.com leaving your child’s name and reason for their absence.
 Stating that your child is just unwell is insufficient and you may be contacted for further information.
 Of course children fall ill on occasions but we would encourage you to send your child into school.
 They may well, once engaged in learning, feel better but if they deteriorate we will call you straight away.
 Please ensure that school has your current telephone number and address in case of an emergency.

 You will be aware that an attendance trophy is awarded to the class with the highest attendance each week in a celebration assembly.
 This news is also in the newsletter.

 100% attendance certificates are awarded to those children who have attended school every day for that particular half term.